 Our estate planning lawyers are intimately familiar with the many different estate planning tools that are available in Wisconsin, and we can help you craft a customized estate plan that meets your needs.
-We also regularly represent personal representatives, beneficiaries, and other individuals in probate administration.
+We also regularly represent personal representatives, beneficiaries, and other individuals in probate and trust administration.

 Estate Planning & Probate Attorneys in Wausau, WI

 If you have been thinking about preparing an estate plan, now is the time to get started.
 For your own benefit and for the sake of your family, it is best to be prepared for the unexpected.
 Beyond distributing your estate when you die (which is undoubtedly a critical component of the process), estate planning also involves making important decisions about personal representatives, medical care, and other matters that require careful planning and documentation.